Waterford Crystal Markings

 MOST VALUABLE WATERFORD CRYSTAL

-The most sought-after pieces include:
+The most valuable pieces include:

 DISCONTINUED WATERFORD PATTERNS

-While some patterns cease production, they often become collector’s items:
+While some patterns cease production, they often become collectors’ items:

 1. Recently Discontinued: